iaeste-japan/www/hugo/content/en/required-docs.md

 For application procedures and other information, please first review the Application Guidelines and the Intern Manual.
 Next, please register to use the Exchange Platform(*3) and fill out the entry form.

-The information provided in the entry form will be used by IAESTE Japan to confirm your registration on the Exchange Platform.

 To apply, please download the required documents, fill them out, and send them to our office as a PDF file attached to an e-mail.<br>
 No documents need to be sent by mail.